microsoft/playwright/docs-src/api-body.md

 console.log(request.redirectedFrom().redirectedTo() === request); // true
 ```

-#### method Request.resourceType
+## method: Request.resourceType
 - returns: <[string]>

 Contains the request's resource type as it was perceived by the rendering engine.
 ResourceType will be one of the
 following: `document`, `stylesheet`, `image`, `media`, `font`, `script`, `texttrack`, `xhr`, `fetch`, `eventsource`,
 `websocket`, `manifest`, `other`.

-#### method Request.response
+## method: Request.response
 - returns: <[Promise]<[null]|[Response]>> A matching [Response] object, or `null` if the response was not received due to error.

-#### method Request.timing
+## method: Request.timing
 - returns: <[Object]>
   - `startTime` <[number]> Request start time in milliseconds elapsed since January 1, 1970 00:00:00 UTC
   - `domainLookupStart` <[number]> Time immediately before the browser starts the domain name lookup for the resource.
     The value is given in milliseconds relative to `startTime`, -1 if not available.
   - `domainLookupEnd` <[number]> Time immediately after the browser starts the domain name lookup for the resource.
     The value is given in milliseconds relative to `startTime`, -1 if not available.
-  - `connectStart` <[number]> Time immediately before the user agent starts establishing the connection to the server to retrieve the resource.
+  - `connectStart` <[number]> Time immediately before the user agent starts establishing the connection to the server to
+    retrieve the resource.
 The value is given in milliseconds relative to `startTime`, -1 if not available.
-  - `secureConnectionStart` <[number]> Time immediately before the browser starts the handshake process to secure the current connection.
+  - `secureConnectionStart` <[number]> Time immediately before the browser starts the handshake process to secure the
+    current connection.
 The value is given in milliseconds relative to `startTime`, -1 if not available.
-  - `connectEnd` <[number]> Time immediately before the user agent starts establishing the connection to the server to retrieve the resource.
+  - `connectEnd` <[number]> Time immediately before the user agent starts establishing the connection to the server to
+    retrieve the resource.
 The value is given in milliseconds relative to `startTime`, -1 if not available.
-  - `requestStart` <[number]> Time immediately before the browser starts requesting the resource from the server, cache, or local resource.
+  - `requestStart` <[number]> Time immediately before the browser starts requesting the resource from the server, cache,
+    or local resource.
 The value is given in milliseconds relative to `startTime`, -1 if not available.
-  - `responseStart` <[number]> Time immediately after the browser starts requesting the resource from the server, cache, or local resource.
+  - `responseStart` <[number]> Time immediately after the browser starts requesting the resource from the server, cache,
+    or local resource.
 The value is given in milliseconds relative to `startTime`, -1 if not available.
-  - `responseEnd` <[number]> Time immediately after the browser receives the last byte of the resource or immediately before the transport connection is closed, whichever comes first.
-The value is given in milliseconds relative to `startTime`, -1 if not available.
+  - `responseEnd` <[number]> Time immediately after the browser receives the last byte of the resource or immediately
+    before the transport connection is closed, whichever comes first.
+The value is given in milliseconds relative to
+    `startTime`, -1 if not available.

 Returns resource timing information for given request.
 Most of the timing values become available upon the response,
 `responseEnd` becomes available when request finishes.
 Find more information at [Resource Timing